jcmeloni-zz/PMJAiO-code/README.md

 This book is not intended as the be-all and end-all of your education in this matter: it’s a **first step**, which will hopefully illuminate the pathways of all the other steps you will need to take to become an expert in these areas.

-The book's ISBN is 0672337703, and will be published by Sams in late 2017.
+The book's ISBN is 0672337703, and was published by Sams on October 8, 2017.

-More information forthcoming at http://www.thickbook.com/ when printing is complete.
+More information forthcoming at http://www.thickbook.com/.